Human Resources in the Modern Workplace

 Humans, though, are more complex than puppies, and this complexity makes it harder to judge intelligence and personality.
 Although it is harder and more time consuming to correctly assess the human personality, it is quite important and indeed quite cost-effective to do so.
 That is why we at RightPeople have developed an extensive range of psychometric tests.

-Although there are many tests available, from broad personality tests to specific skills testing (eg: MS Word Proficiency Testing), today we are going to look at one of the most popular of them all.
-The OCEANIC Test
+Although there are many tests available, from broad personality tests to specific skills testing (eg: MS Word Proficiency Testing), today we are going to look at one of the most popular personality assessments – the OCEAN Occupational Personality Assessment.

-The OCEANIC test, also known as the Big Five Factor test, can be used across a range of industries for a range of purposes.
+The OCEAN Occupational Personality Assessment, also known as the Big Five Factor test, can be used across a range of industries for a range of purposes.
 This test gives a surprisingly detailed overview of a person’s base personality, and can allow us to predict with a degree of certainty how they will react in a range of scenarios, or if they have the particular key personality traits considered desirable for a given position or role.

 This test is based on five distinct factors which are described below: